 - Byrness to Kirk Yetholm (planned in the future)

 A rough and ragged trail that never gives away any opportunity to take you over another hill.
 This is one of the tougher trails to walk, but has a number of entry and exit points via the train network that allow it to be broken up into sections.
 Doing it all in one go is a challenge, but can be done slowly.
-Doing it in sections is straight-forward except for the most northerly section.
-Kirk Yetholm is a difficult start/end point, but I plan to extend across to the coast at Lindisfarne and finish in Berwick-upon-Tweed.
+Doing it in sections is fairly straight-forward to plan, but there can be long stretches between somewhere to stay.
+Kirk Yetholm is a slightly awkward start/end point, but does connect up with other walking trails.
+Edale at the other end is a million times easier to access.

 Thames Path (east to west) : (★★★★☆)

 Passing through the capital of London, the Thames is a major river and has many sites of interest along the way.
-The centre of London is full of historic sites on or near the river like Greenwich Park, Tower Bridge, Tower of London, St Pauls and Westminster - and down the Thames there remain sites of interest such as Windsor Castle and the historic town of Oxford.
-The full extent of the trail to its source gets harder to walk as there are fewer towns and there is a point where it feels to hard to do without camping.
-Walking beyond the Thames Barrier heading east is possible, but not the greatest walk.
-I have done a bit around the Isle of Grain but don't plan to do that again.
+The centre of London is full of historic sites on or near the river like Greenwich Park, Tower Bridge, Tower of London, St Paul's and Westminster - and down the Thames there remain sites of interest such as Windsor Castle and the historic town of Oxford.
+The full extent of the trail to its source gets harder to walk as there are fewer towns, but it remains a possible walk all the way from source to sea.
+Walking beyond the Thames Barrier heading east is possible as the Thames Path joins up with the King Charles III Coast Path, but perhaps not the greatest walk.
+Given it is just a riverside trail the walk is remarkably good.

 - Hessle to South Cave (planned in the future)